Virginia International Raceway: Video games and simulators

-All six configurations are featured in racing simulators Automobilista, rFactor 2, and iRacing.
+All six configurations are featured in racing simulators Automobilista and rFactor 2.

 VIR is featured in Forza Motorsport 6 as part of the Porsche Expansion Pack released on March 1, 2016.
 The track is featured with all six of its layouts, as well as daytime, nighttime, dry, and wet conditions.
 It is also featured in Forza Motorsport 7, released in October 2017.

+It is also in the game iRacing as part of the base content.
+It only has 5 layouts, lacking the Grand East Course layout.

 VIR's North Course is featured in the video games Supercar Challenge and Ferrari Challenge Trofeo Pirelli.

 All layouts of VIR were scratch built as a mod for Kunos Simulazioni's racing simulation Assetto Corsa.